About Us

 Admissions process

 The program accepts between 5 and 10 students each year based upon clinical site availability.
-Acceptance letters will be emailed approximately one month after the interview process has been completed.
-The program starts each year in August.
+Acceptance letters will be emailed out approximately one month after the interview process has been completed.
+The Magnetic Resonance Imaging Program starts each year in August.

-To be considered for acceptance, please be aware of and/or complete the following steps:
+To be considered for acceptance, please complete the following steps:

-• Send the Application Form and MRI screening questionnaire to the school with the non-refundable $20 application fee.
+1. Complete the application form and send it along with the non-refundable $20 application fee to the school.
 Please do not send cash.
-We accept checks or credit card payments.
+We accept checks and credit card payments.
 Checks should be made payable to the School of Diagnostic Imaging, Cleveland Clinic.
-For credit card payments, call Gloria at 216.448.3110.
+For credit card payments, call Halley Majersky at 216.212.0484.

-• Send your official high school and college transcripts to the school.
+2. Send your official high school and college transcripts directly to the school.

 Technical standards

 • Candidates must have good eyesight either naturally or through correction.
-They must be able to see the printed words in a radiographic textbook and be able to read and accurately interpret the numbers on a radiographic technique chart.
+They must be able to see the printed words in a textbook and be able to read and accurately interpret the numbers on charts and diagrams.

 • Candidates must have the ability to hear instructions and be able to respond to verbal requests by patients.

-• Candidates must be able to life a minimum of 30 pounds and possess the ability to support up to 175 pounds.
-Imaging technologists must assist, support and move patients from wheelchairs and carts onto radiographic examination tables, which requires the use of their back and muscles.
+• Candidates must be able to lift a minimum of 30 pounds and possess the ability to support up to 175 pounds.
+MRI technologists must assist, support and move patients from wheelchairs and carts onto examination tables, which requires the use of their back and muscles.

-• Imaging technologists must verbally instruct patients and be able to express concern and empathy for them.
+• MRI technologists must verbally instruct patients and be able to express concern and empathy for them.
 Candidates must possess good verbal and nonverbal communication skills as evidenced from the application and interview process.
-Imaging technologists must perform data entry with dexterity and accuracy.
+MRI technologists must perform data entry with dexterity and accuracy.

-• Candidates must be physically and mentally capable of fulfilling the objectives of the radiography program.
+• Candidates must be physically and mentally capable of fulfilling the objectives of the MRI program.
 The school will make reasonable accommodations to assist a student with a disability to advance through the program.
 Candidates must have sensory function adequate for patient assessment and care.
 They must possess the physical status needed to provide all aspects of care in a safe manner.
+(Please see Special Accommodations for Students with Disabilities Policy.)

 Pre-requisites